kangyu-california/PersistentWindows/README.md

 - When software upgrades are available, a notice will show up in the menu.

 ## Privacy Statement
-- PersistentWindows performs its duty by collecting following information,
+- PersistentWindows performs its duty by collecting following information:
   * window position
   * window size
-  * window zorder
+  * window z-order
   * window caption text
   * window class name
   * process id and command line of the window
-  * key-strokes when interacting with PersistentWindows icon on taskbar
+  * key-strokes when interacting with the PersistentWindows icon on taskbar
-  * Ctrl Alt Shift key strokes when click or move a window
+  * Ctrl, Alt, Shift key strokes when clicking or moving a window
-- The memory of key-strokes is typically less than 2 seconds
+- The information of the key-strokes is typically stored for less than 2 seconds
-- Window information history is kept in memory or on hard drive in LiteDB file format, waiting to be recalled by auto/manual restore
+- Window information history is kept in memory or in the hard drive in LiteDB file format, waiting to be recalled by auto/manual restore
-- PersistentWindows periodically checks the github home page for software version upgrade, which can be disabled in menu
+- PersistentWindows periodically checks the github repository for software version upgrades.
+This can be disabled in the options menu.

 ## Known Issues
 - **Multiple invocations of "Restore windows from disk" might be needed in order to recover all missing windows after system startup.**